 Best choice is gas grill with two or more individually controlled burners under the grate, positioned either side-by-side, or front-to-back.
 Place your foil wrapped smoking wood over the left-side burner, and your meat on the right side of the grill.
 (Or wood in back, meat in front.)

 A temperature gauge mounted in the lid…preferably marked in degrees.
 If your grill doesn't have one, pick one up at any store that sells grill parts.
 Installation directions should come with the gauge.
-If not, ask the store clerk for help.
 It's important that you know what the temperature is inside the grill.
 Locate the gauge front and center in the cover, a few inches above the level of the grates.

 If your grill has cast iron grates, it's important that they are seasoned correctly.
 This will help prevent the foods from sticking as they smoke, and prevent rust from forming.
 After cleaning the cast iron grate, coat all sides with vegetable oil, and heat them over low heat in the grill for 30 minutes.
 Brush on another coat of oil before each grilling session.